THE MEANINGS OF SOME OLD SAYINGS

 In the ancient world grain was hurled into the air using a tool called a winnowing fork.
 Wind separated the edible part of the grain (wheat) from the lighter, inedible part (chaff).
-In Matthew 3:12 John the Baptist warned that on the judgement day Jesus would separate the wheat from the chaff (good people from evil).
+In Matthew 3:12 John the Baptist warned that on the judgment day Jesus would separate the wheat from the chaff (good people from evil).

 Prince Edward, later Edward VI, had a boy who was whipped in his place every time he was naughty.

 In Siam (modern day Thailand) white or pale elephants were very valuable.
-The king sometimes gave white elephant to a person he disliked.
+The king sometimes gave a white elephant to a person he disliked.
 It might seem a wonderful gift but it was actually a punishment because it cost so much to keep!

 A WOLF IN SHEEP'S CLOTHING